-Other Major Programmes 1 Ministry of Water Resources (i) Accelerated Irrigation Benefit Programme (AIBP) (ii) Repair, Renovation & Restoration (RRR) of Water Bodies Central assistance is provided to States for undertaking projects or schemes for irrigation development.
-2. Ministry of Agriculture Rashtriya Krishi Vikas Yojana The scheme aims to achieve 4% annual growth in agriculture sector during XI Plan period through holistic development of agriculture and allied sectors.
+II Other Major Programmes 1 Ministry of Resources Water (i) Accelerated Irrigation Benefit Programme (AIBP) (ii) Repair, Renovation &amp; Restoration (RRR) of Water Bodies Central assistance is provided to States for undertaking projects or schemes for irrigation development.
+2. Ministry Agriculture of (i)Rashtriya Krishi Vikas Yojana (ii)National Horticulture Mission The scheme aims to achieve 4% annual growth in agriculture sector during XI Plan period through holistic development of agriculture and allied sectors.
 It envisages preparation of District Agriculture Plan, which will include animal husbandry and fishery, minor irrigation, rural development works, agricultural marketing, water harvesting and conservation, etc. keeping in view the natural resources and technological possibilities of the district.
 Each State is also to prepare a comprehensive State Agricultural Plan.
-RKVY is a State Plan scheme for which funds is provide to State Govts. as 3 National Horticulture Mission 100% grant by the Central Govt.
-The scheme aims to provide new momentum to development of horticulture through a mission approach so as to generate employment and enhance farm income. upto 2008-09, 357 districts have been taken up for the development of potential horticulture crops.
-4 Technology Mission for Integrated Development of Horticulture in N.E.
+RKVY is a State Plan scheme for which funds is provide to State Govts. as 100% grant by the Central Govt.
+The scheme aims to provide new momentum to development of horticulture through a mission approach so as to generate employment and enhance farm income. upto 2008-09, 357 districts have been taken up for the development of potential horticulture crops. (iii)Technology Mission for Integrated Development of Horticulture in N.E.
 Region (TMNE) The Technology Mission for Integrated Development of Horticulture in N.E.
-Region, including Sikkim was started in 2001-02 and extended to J&K, Himachal Pradesh and Uttarakhand in 2003-04.
-The scheme aims at establishing convergence and synergy among ongoing programmes for horticulture devt.
-To achieve horizontal and vertical integration.
-The Mission, through its four Mini Missions, addresses all aspects of horticulture devt. with an end-to-end approach.
-5 Deptt. of Rural Development, M/o RD National Social Assistance Programme Indira Gandhi National Old Age Pension Scheme (IGNOAPS) Indira Gandhi National Widow Pension Scheme (IGNWPS) Indira Gandhi National Disability Pension Scheme (IGNDPS) National Family Benefit Scheme (NFBS) and Annapurna.
+Region, including Sikkim was started in 2001-02 and 3 Deptt. of Development, RD Rural M/o (i)National Social Assistance Programme Indira Gandhi National Old Age Pension Scheme (IGNOAPS) Indira Gandhi National Widow Pension Scheme (IGNWPS) Indira Gandhi National Disability Pension Scheme (IGNDPS) National Family Benefit Scheme (NFBS) Annapurna